Forest-Economics-Goettingen/optimLanduse/README.md

 The R package **optimLanduse** provides tools for easy and systematic applications of the robust multiobjective land-cover composition optimization approach of Knoke et al. (2016).
 It includes tools to determine the land-cover composition that best balances the multiple functions a landscape can provide, and tools for understanding and visualizing how these compromises are reasoned.
 The **README.md** below guides users through the application and highlights possible use-cases on the basis of a published data set.
 Illustrating the consequences of alternative ecosystem functions on the theoretically optimal landscape composition provides easily interpretable information for landscape modeling and decision making.
 The method is already established in land-use optimization and has been applied in a couple of studies.
-More details about the theory, the definition of the formal optimization problem and also significant examples are listed in the <a href="#7.
+More details about the theory, the definition of the formal optimization problem and also significant examples are listed in the <a href="#8.
 Literatur">literature</a> section

 The package opens the approach of Knoke et al. (2016) to the community of landscape and planners and provides opportunities for straightforward systematic or batch applications.
 To further enhance this, we have designed a graphical shiny application for the package to get a quick idea of the functionalities of the package, see http://134.76.17.50/optimlanduse_shiny/.

 <h3>
 <a name="3.
 Input und Output">Package structure</a>
 </h3>

 This chapter provides brief overview over the package functions.
-Please consider their respective help pages for more information.
-The function lpSolveAPI comes from the **lpSolveAPI** package. https://cran.r-project.org/package=lpSolveAPI
+For detailed information about methodological background, functions and workflow please refer to Husmann et al. (under revision) listed in the <a href="#7.
+Suggested">suggested citation</a> section.
+Furthermore you can consider the respective help pages for more information.
+The function *lpSolveAPI* comes from the **lpSolveAPI** package.

 <p align="center">
   <img width="781.6" height="452" src="./man/figures/flowchart.png">